Are you going to a University of Michigan college football game and wondering how to best navigate Michigan game day in Ann Arbor?

 The monument features columns etched with the University of Michigan’s teams and their respective championships.
 As you can see in the photo below, it’s a pretty long list for the football team!

-Turn Your Michigan Game Day into an Ann Arbor Getaway!
+Turn Your Michigan Game Day into an Ann Arbor Getaway

 If you need more ideas of places to eat or things to do during your visit, click here to begin planning your Ann Arbor trip.

-This family-owned hotel is particularly convenient for Michigan football fans who don’t want to drive themselves to the game.
-You’ll also avoid parking fees and walking to the stadium rain or shine by taking the affordable FootballRide shuttle from the hotel’s parking lot.
+Hotel guests can take the budget-friendly FootballRide shuttle from the hotel’s parking lot.
 Fares are $1.50 for adults and $.75 for youth each way, and you’ll be dropped off right near the stadium in time for kickoff.

 After the game, you can return to your hotel to dine at Weber’s Restaurant, known for its famous prime rib, or sip a classic cocktail at the Habitat bar while listening to live jazz music.